uw-freelancer-backup/plugin/readme.txt

 Tested up to: 3.5
 Stable tag: 0.1

-Show off your freelancer.com profile and feedback on your WordPress site.
-Integrate freelancer.com affiliate program using Widgets.
+Display your freelancer.com profile details and project feedback on your WordPress site using widgets.
+Display an affiliate project listing widget.

 == Description ==